Dark energy-dark matter interactions as a solution to the $S_8$ tension: Results

-The results obtained with this procedure are summarized in the left column of Tab. \ref{tab: MCMC_res}, where only the parameters most impacted by the presence of the DE interactions are displayed.
-For these data sets, from the table it is first of all clear that the iDEDM model can significantly reduce the $\sigma_8$ value (which we find to be $\sigma_8=0.8224_{-0.0061}^{+0.0059}$ for $\Lambda$CDM with the same data sets) without decreasing the $H_0$ value at all.
-This is already remarkable given the inability of the iDMDE model to achieve a similar result when attempting to address the $H_0$ tension (see e.g., Tab. of II of \cite{DiValentino2019Minimal}).
-However, this comes at the cost of an increased value of $\omega_{\rm cdm}$ and hence of $\Omega_{m}$ (the value of $\omega_b$ remains unaltered), so that the value of $S_8=\sigma_8(\Omega_m/0.3)^{0.5}$, which best captures the degeneracy between $\sigma_8$ and $\Omega_{m}$, is not as significantly reduced as the $\sigma_8$ value alone is.
-The increase in $\omega_{\rm cdm}$ is needed in order to compensate for the suppression mentioned at the beginning of this manuscript when the DE leaks energy to the DM.
-Nevertheless, the value obtained in the context of the iDEDM model is still lower than the value of $S_8$ one would obtain in the $\Lambda$CDM model for the same data set combination which amounts to $S_8=0.831_{-0.010}^{+0.011}$, as we check~\text{explicitly}.
+However, this comes at the cost of an increased value of $\omega_c$ and hence of $\Omega_{m}$ (the value of $\omega_b$ remains unaltered), so that the value of $S_8=\sigma_8(\Omega_m/0.3)^{0.5}$, which best captures the degeneracy between $\sigma_8$ and $\Omega_{m}$, is not as significantly reduced as the $\sigma_8$ value alone is.
+As explained in Sec. \ref{sec: imp}, the increase in $\omega_c$ is needed in order to compensate for the suppression introduced by the DE-DM interactions of the DM density at the time of matter-radiation equality.
+However, as hinted to in Sec.~\ref{sec: imp}, the data still allows for an overall reduction of the DM energy density at around $z_{eq}$, so that a decrease of the amplitude of the matter power spectrum is possible in the iDEDM model.
+Indeed, despite the increased value of $\omega_{c}$, the value of $S_8$ obtained in the context of the iDEDM model is still considerably lower than the value one would obtain in the $\Lambda$CDM model for the same data set combination, which amounts to $S_8=0.831_{-0.010}^{+0.011}$ (see Tab. \ref{tab: MCMC_res}).

-Therefore, with respect to the value of $S_8$ reported for instance by~\cite{Hildebrandt:2018yau} for the combination of the Kilo-Degree Survey and the VISTA Kilo-Degree Infrared Galaxy Survey (henceforth referred to as KV450), i.e., $S_8=0.737_{-0.036}^{+0.040}$, the tension between early and late-time probes reduces from 2.4$\sigma$ in the $\Lambda$CDM model to 1.8$\sigma$ in the iDEDM model.
-Similarly, compared to the value reported by \cite{Troxel:2017xyo} for the Dark Energy Survey (DES), i.e., $S_8=0.782\pm0.027$, one has a reduction of the tension from 1.7$\sigma$ to 1.0$\sigma$.
-Remarkably, even very discordant estimates such as the one reported in~\cite{Ivanov:2019pdj} for an alternative analysis of the BOSS data, i.e., $S_8=0.703\pm 0.045$, are brought below a 2.3$\sigma$ significance.
+Therefore, with respect to the value of $S_8$ reported for instance by~\cite{Hildebrandt:2018yau} for KV450, i.e., $S_8=0.737_{-0.036}^{+0.040}$, the tension between early and late-time probes reduces from 2.4$\sigma$ in the $\Lambda$CDM model to 1.8$\sigma$ in the iDEDM model.
+Similarly, compared to the value reported by \cite{Troxel:2017xyo} for DES, i.e., $S_8=0.782\pm0.027$, one has a reduction of the discrepancy from 1.7$\sigma$ to 1.0$\sigma$.
+Remarkably, even very discordant estimates such as the ones reported in~\cite{Ivanov:2019pdj} and \cite{DAmico:2019fhj} for alternative analysis of the BOSS data, i.e., $S_8=0.703\pm 0.045$ and $S_8=0.704\pm 0.051$, respectively, are brought below a 2.3$\sigma$ significance (while being at about $2.8\sigma$ in the $\Lambda$CDM model).